The Sunday Best is a collection of articles I’ve curated for your reading pleasure.

-I shared my plans to travel for weeks at a time with my friends at Keep Thrifty.
+Keep Thrifty.
 Our trips don’t quite qualify as mini-retirements, so we came up with a new term.
 How I Created My Own Micro-Retirements.

 Zach, the young man behind Four Pillar Freedom, unplugs himself from The Matrix long enough to pen a letter from his future self, a unique and thoughtful twist on the more typical “letter to my younger self” post.
 A Letter from my 34-Year Old Self.

 Fritz, the not-so-young man behind Retirement Manifesto, seems to have forgotten his age.
 Tales of adventure, excitement, coldwater swims, and broken ribs abound in this two-part series:

 The Biglaw Investor, with whom I shared a $25 burger and a $33 burger last week, is living life on the limit of a single one income.
 How, exactly?
 Strategies for Living on One Income.

 If there was a franchise that could consistently and successfully sell $33 burgers, I’d be the first to sign on as a franchisee, despite knowing very little about franchising.
 Passive Income MD knows a little something, and he shared that knowledge in The Basics of Buying a Franchise.

 Millennial Money Man, discussing 10 Powerful Reasons Why You Need Multiple Income Streams.

 Additional income may be even more important when the people working for you know you’re a physician.
 Nisha Mehta MD describes a situation in which she was discriminated against and overcharged simply because she and her husbands are physicians.
 Another reason to practice Stealth Wealth is on display in The Doctor Dollar.